Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 You should also prepare that there will be targets that will require you to go on an incline or will force you to crouch to get a better aim.

-It’s best to be cautious if you are on higher ground as there is a possibility of losing balance and falling.
+It’s best to be cautious if you’re on higher ground as there’s a possibility of losing balance and falling.

 You’ll want to fix your correct stance for stability so when you pull and release the arrow, you’re still upright.